 32.-(1) Each candidate or any of his election agents may appoint an agent (referred to in this Act as the counting agent) to attend the counting of the votes and shall give written notice of the name and address of the counting agent so appointed to the Returning Officer.
-[18/99]

-(2) Each candidate or any of his election agents may appoint not more than one counting agent to attend the counting of votes at each counting place specified in the direction made under section 31A(1).
-[12/93; 18/99]
+(2) Each candidate or any of his election agents may appoint not more than one counting agent to attend the counting of votes at each counting place specified under this Act.

-(2A) The Returning Officer shall make arrangements for counting the votes in the presence of such of the candidates and their counting agents as attend as soon as practicable -

-- (a) where only one counting place is specified in a direction made under section 31A(1) - after he has received all the ballot boxes used during the poll conducted in Singapore; or - (b) where more than one counting place is specified in a direction made under section 31A(1), after -
+- (2A) The Returning Officer shall make arrangements for counting the votes in the presence of such of the candidates and their counting agents as attend as soon as practicable - - (a) where only one counting place is specified under this Act - after he has received all the ballot boxes used during the poll conducted in Singapore; or

-- (i) the procedure in section 31 has been complied with at the close of the poll if the counting place is also a polling station; and - (ii) the Assistant Returning Officer in charge of each counting place has received at his counting place all the ballot boxes containing the votes cast at the polling station or stations in Singapore which are specified in the direction to be counted at that counting place, subject to any directions from the Returning Officer to delay or postpone the counting.
-[19/2001]
+- (b) where more than one counting place is specified under this Act, after - - (i) the procedure in section 31 has been complied with at the close of the poll if the counting place is also a polling station; and - (ii) the Assistant Returning Officer in charge of each counting place has received at his counting place all the ballot boxes containing the votes cast at the polling station or stations in Singapore which are specified in the direction to be counted at that counting place, subject to any directions from the Returning Officer to delay or postpone the counting.

-(3) The Returning Officer, his assistants and clerks, and the candidates and their counting agents, but no other persons except with the sanction of the Returning Officer, may be present at the counting of the votes.

-(4) Before the Returning Officer proceeds to count the votes, he or a person authorised by him shall, in the presence of such of the candidates and their counting agents as attend, open each ballot box and, taking out the papers therein, mix together the whole of the ballot papers contained in the ballot boxes.
+- (3) The Returning Officer, his assistants and clerks, and the candidates and their counting agents, but no other persons except with the sanction of the Returning Officer, may be present at the counting of the votes. - (4) Before the Returning Officer proceeds to count the votes, he or a person authorised by him shall, in the presence of such of the candidates and their counting agents as attend, open each ballot box and, taking out the papers therein, mix together the whole of the ballot papers contained in the ballot boxes.

-(5) The Returning Officer, while counting the votes, shall keep the ballot papers with their faces upwards and take all proper precautions for preventing any person from seeing the numbers printed on the backs of the papers.

-(6) The Returning Officer shall so far as practicable proceed continuously with counting the votes and shall endorse "rejected" on any ballot paper which he may reject as invalid.

-(7) The Returning Officer shall not count the tendered ballot papers but shall place them in separate packets according to the candidate whom they support and shall mark each packet with the name of the candidate and shall seal the packet and retain it unless it is required for the purposes of an application under section 71.
+- (5) The Returning Officer, while counting the votes, shall keep the ballot papers with their faces upwards and take all proper precautions for preventing any person from seeing the numbers printed on the backs of the papers. - (6) The Returning Officer shall so far as practicable proceed continuously with counting the votes and shall endorse "rejected" on any ballot paper which he may reject as invalid. - (7) The Returning Officer shall not count the tendered ballot papers but shall place them in separate packets according to the candidate whom they support and shall mark each packet with the name of the candidate and shall seal the packet and retain it unless it is required for the purposes of an application under section 71.